+When feeling a bit moody, you can always turn to one of the best sad movies on Netflix for a little company.
 We scrolled through the Netflix library to zero in on the types of movies that meet this raw emotion.
-From long-standing classics to new favorites, as well as stories based on true events and tales rooted in fiction, these are the 30 sad movies on Netflix that you should watch when you're feeling blue.
-They won't exactly cheer you up, but they will let you stay in that melancholy space until you're ready for something new.
+From long-standing classics to new favorites, as well as stories based on true events and tales rooted in fiction, these are the movies you should watch when you're feeling blue.
+They won't exactly cheer you up, but they will let you ruminate in that melancholy space until you're ready for something new.

 Here are our picks for the best sad movies on Netflix right now.

 McConaughey (who won an Oscar for his role) plays Ron Woodroof, a man who is diagnosed with AIDS in the mid-1980s when the disease lacked societal understanding, medical research, and viable treatments.
 After he is ostracized from his loved ones and loses his job and home—all while given 30 days to live—he tries to find medicine to save his life.
 He finds a promising drug with help from a disgraced doctor, but it's illegal in the U.S., so he decides to smuggle and sell it to other HIV-positive people.